-The 3-day Bundi festival is organized with a prime motive of boosting tourism in the town and also showcasing the rich cultural heritage of this place.
-Exhibition of native handicrafts, mustache competitions, folk music, turban binding competition, and dance performances, are the major highlights of the festival that are enjoyed by young and old alike.
+The 3-day Bundi Festival is organized with the prime motive of boosting tourism in the town and also showcasing the rich cultural heritage of this place.
+Exhibition of native handicrafts, moustache competitions, folk music, turban binding competition, and dance performances, are the major highlights of the festival that are enjoyed by young and old alike.

+1. Shobha Yatra.
 Shobha yatra is a procession that is carried out in the narrow lanes of Bundi during the festival.
-The procession is carried out by women, who, dressed in ethnic, walk to the nearby water body or a river to offer prayers and light Diyas at the banks of the river.
-This lighting of the diyas is known as ‘Deepdaan’ which is done for the happiness and prosperity of the family.
+The procession is carried out by women, who, dressed in ethnic, walk to the nearby water body or a river to offer prayers, and light Diyas at the banks of the river.
+This lighting of the diyas is known as Deepdaan which is done for the happiness and prosperity of the family.
 Another popular connotation of the ritual is that lighting diyas eliminate darkness from the lives of people.

-If you wish to experience the true spirit and feel of Rajasthan then this festival is where you need to be.
+2. Festivities.
+If you wish to experience the true spirit and feel of Rajasthan then this festival is where you need to be at.
 Bundi Utsav is a mix of cultures, traditions, music, food, arts, handicrafts, and home decor of Rajasthan.
 In a nutshell, you will experience the amazing charm of the state via this festival.

-There are so many artifacts displayed for sale at the Bundi fair which are exclusively made by the skilled artisans of Rajasthan.
-The artifacts are unique and colourful that can effortlessly blend with your home decor theme.
-The fair is packed with foreign tourists who love exploring these handmade artifacts and buying them.
+3. Handmade Artefacts.
+There are so many artefacts displayed for sale at the Bundi fair which are exclusively made by the skilled artisans of Rajasthan.
+The artefacts are unique and colourful that can effortlessly blend with any home decor theme.
+The fair is packed with foreign tourists who love exploring and buying these handmade artefacts.

-Bundi town, where this festival is celebrated, is nearly 490km, 960km, 1,500km and 1,700km away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+Bundi town, where this festival is celebrated, is nearly 490, 960, 1,500 and 1,700 km away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 You can reach here by multiple economical travel routes and modes and below mentioned are some best travel options that you must consider.

 By Road.
-You can arrive here via tourist buses that run between states and also within states.
-If you are fond of road journeys then a road trip to Bundi, Rajasthan will give you the opportunity to take breaks at the roadside villages, farms, and Dhabas.
+You can arrive here via inter and intra tourist buses.
+If you are fond of road journeys then a road trip to Bundi, Rajasthan will give you the opportunity to take breaks at the roadside villages, farms, and Dhabas, and explore them too.

 By Rail.
 Bundi Railway station is the nearest train station to reach the town.
 The station is well connected to other metro cities and receives regular and frequent trains from all parts of India.
 From the train station, one is required to cover a distance of 3km via locally available transport such as auto, taxi or a bus.

 By Air.
 Jaipur is the nearest airport to the city of Bundi situated at a distance of 200km.
-Traveling by air to Rajasthan is a faster and much more comfortable option that you can opt for in case of a time constraint.
+Travelling by air to Rajasthan is a faster and much more comfortable option that you can opt for in case of time constraint.

 03 November 2020 - 05 November 2020